veniamin-ilmer/math/balanced-ternary-algebra/readme.md

 ## Subtraction

-Something of interest in binary logic, is that NOT is not the same thing as negation.
+Something of interest in boolean algebra, is that NOT is not the same thing as negation.
 To perform negation, computers usually have to perform [Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement), where you first do NOT, and then add one.

-This logic might be simpler with balanced ternary, because the negative of any balanced ternary number simply involves flipping around the signs.
+This algebra might be simpler with balanced ternary, because the negative of any balanced ternary number simply involves flipping around the signs.
 For example the negative of +-0- is -+0+.
-The concept of being negative, is built into balanced ternary, which may make its use simpler within logic gates.
+The concept of being negative, is built into balanced ternary, which may make its use simpler within the gates.
 If we define NOT as follows, then it will equal negation:

 | Input | Output |
 |:-----:|:------:|